-Finding 2017-01: Chemonics did not Submit the Annual Report of Government Property Consistent with USAID's Requirements.
+Finding 2017-01: Chemonics did not submit the Annual Report of Government Property consistent with USAID's requirements.
 Chemonics' inventory submission did not contain the required attestation statement and authorized signature.
 The inventory was not submitted in a format that is substantially the same as the format prescribed by USAID.
 The inventory submitted to USAID did not present the value of the property items as of the last report, transfer information, or disposition information.
 The report does not adequately and consistently classify property as government furnished property or contractor acquired property.
 The inventory includes unpopulated data cells such that data omissions appear to have been uncorrected during Chemonics' annual check, or internal review, of the inventory to verify the inventory tracker has all the relevant and required information.

-Status: For the current engagement, Conrad reviewed Chemonics' Task Order requirements and completed Compliance Testing for the audit period.
+Status: For the current engagement, Conrad reviewed Chemonics' Task Order requirements and complete Compliance Testing for the audit period.
 Based on Conrad's testing, this issue was not repeated.
 As such, Conrad concluded that Chemonics has taken adequate corrective action on this finding.

-Finding 2017-02: Incomplete Property Records and Inadequate Property Management Procedures - Chemonics' inventory identified 13 vehicles valued at \$54,760 during the audit period, but no costs were recorded under account code 45500 - Project Vehicles.
-These vehicles were purchased by a subcontractor and recorded under Other Direct Costs, with posting references and transaction dates missing.
+Finding 2017-02: Incomplete property records and inadequate property management procedures - Chemonics' inventory identified 13 vehicles valued at \$54,760 during the audit period, but no costs were recorded under account code 45500 - Project Vehicles.
+These vehicles were purchased by a subcontractor and recorded under Other Direct Costs, with missing posting references and transaction dates.
 Additionally, \$69,375 in property was acquired, but the general ledger showed \$72,417, resulting in a \$3,042 discrepancy attributed to shared project items.
-A full reconciliation was not completed in a timely manner.
+A full reconciliation was not timely completed.
 Issues also included missing acquisition dates, unit prices, and titles, as well as unsupported disposition results, leading to a questioned cost of \$3,042.

-Status: For the current engagement, Conrad reviewed Chemonics' general ledger along with Task Order requirements, tested Other Direct Costs expenditures, and performed compliance testing for the audit period.
+Status: For the current engagement, Conrad reviewed Chemonics' general ledger along with Task Order requirements and tested Other Direct Costs and Compliance Testing for the audit period.
 Based on Conrad's testing, this issue was not repeated.
 As such, Conrad concluded that Chemonics has taken adequate corrective action on this finding.